thorlauridsen/spring-cloud-java-event-driven/README.md

 The subprojects are used to structure code into various layers.
 The **model** subproject is the most inner layer and contains domain model classes and this subproject knows nothing about any of the other subprojects.
-The purpose of the **persistence** subproject is to manage the code responsible for interacting with the database.
+The purpose of the **deduplication** subproject is to provide functionality for idempotency and deduplication.
 We can add more non-runnable subprojects under [modules](modules) if necessary.
-This could for example be a third-party integration.

 ---